 While the empirical literature on honesty is still evolving, findings from the current literature point to a few broad ways that honesty may shape our well-being.
 First, the current research suggests that honesty is by and large beneficial to our well-being, particularly for our subjective experiences of meaning and virtue as well as for our physical health.
 Additionally, honesty is affiliative, promotes relational connection, and creates intimacy and trust in relationships and organizations.
 Although often positive overall, the drawbacks of honesty occur when truthful information that is shared is hurtful, communicated in a harsh way, or divulges information others desire to be protected.
 Thus, even when relational partners are telling the truth, exactly what they disclose and the ways they do so might undermine well-being and relationships.
 The benefits of honesty arise most clearly when people share truthful information in kind and sensitive ways; however, certain circumstances in which the truth may hurt others, or others' interests, may inevitably undermine personal and relationship well-being.
-Thus, honesty can shape our well-being, for better and for worse.
-Importantly, the context and ways in which we are honest within our social worlds can dictate when honesty helps and hurts well-being.
+Thus, the context and ways in which we are honest within our social worlds can dictate when honesty helps and hurts well-being.